bphenriques/dotfiles/README.md

 # Updating

+The following will update `flack.lock` and Doom Emacs.
 ```sh
 $ make update
 ```

-This will update both `flake.lock` and Doom Emacs.
 Check if everything is stable before committing.

-It is also possible to see the list of updated packages between Nix generations:
+For reference, it is also possible to see the list of updated packages between Nix generations:
 ```sh
 $ nix profile diff-closures --profile /nix/var/nix/profiles/system
 ```